nehalb123/JavaAlgos/src/com/arrays/Arrays.md

 ### Converting a solution to DP.

-This particular problem and most of the others can be approached using the following sequence:
+This particular problem(House Robber) and most of the others can be approached using the following sequence:

 1. Find recursive relation
 2. Recursive (top-down)